Seibu Ikebukuro Line

-The Seibu Ikebukuro Line (西武池袋線, Seibu Ikebukuro-sen) is a railway line of the Japanese private railway operator Seibu Railway.
+The Ikebukuro Line (池袋線, Ikebukuro-sen) is a railway line of the Japanese private railway operator Seibu Railway.
 It originates at Ikebukuro Station, a large railway junction in north-western Tokyo, extending to northwest suburbs as far as Tokorozawa, Saitama, and nominally terminates at Agano Station.

 The Seibu Chichibu Line from Agano to Seibu-Chichibu Station is an extension.
 The operation is largely divided into two sections: from Ikebukuro to Hannō Station and from Hannō to Seibu-Chichibu Station.

 The section from Hannō to Seibu-Chichibu is single track, but every station except for Higashi-Hanno has passing loops, and trains may pass each other at any stop.
 There is also a passing loop inside a tunnel where the signal controls bi-directional operation.
 The rest of all the lines is double track with track gauge.

 Branch lines

 The Ikebukuro Line has three branches with through operation, apart from the Seibu Chichibu Line.